yarons/Lock/CODE_OF_CONDUCT.md

 ### Fundamental Rules

+The following requirements are not optional:

-- **Be Respectful**: Treat others with respect and thoughtfulness.
+- Be Respectful: Treat others with respect and thoughtfulness.
-- **Do Not Insult**: Offensive interactions will not be tolerated.
+- Do Not Insult: Offensive interactions will not be tolerated.
-- **Do Not Spread False Information**: Lies, conspiracy theories and else are strictly prohibited.
+- Do Not Spread False Information: Lies, conspiracy theories and else are strictly prohibited.

-### Legal Compliance
+### Legal

-All members must comply with the laws applicable in their respective countries as well as to the laws applicable in Germany.
+Compliance with the laws applicable in members respective countries as well as to the laws applicable in Germany is obligatory.

 ## Enforcement